-From a picnic to fascinating exhibitions, celebrate the mother figures in your life by planning a memorable day together.
+From a picnic in an Autumnal garden to a sunset tour of a historic house, celebrate the mother figures in your life by planning a memorable time together.

 Admire autumnal gardens

-If you’re arranging a multi-generation celebration, the gardens of National Trust properties will enthrall both young and old.
-Children will love testing their curiosity in the giant hedge maze at Harpers Mansion, climbing the boughs of Algerian oak trees at Retford Park or stretching their legs running through the sweeping leaf-scattered lawns at Saumarez Homestead.
-Older generations can take a gentler pace behind and admire the changing colours of autumn at a stroll.
-Bring a thermos and a tin filled with biscuits or cake, then convene again after your ramblings for a simple yet special way to mark Mother’s Day.
+If you’re arranging a multi-generation celebration, the gardens of National Trust properties will captivate young and old.
+Children can test their curiosity in the giant hedge maze at Harpers Mansion, climb the boughs of sprawling oak trees at Retford Park or run through leaf-scattered lawns at Saumarez Homestead or Everglades House & Gardens.
+Older generations can take a gentler pace and admire the changing colours of autumn at a stroll.
+Pack a picnic blanket, bring a thermos and don’t forget a tin filled with biscuits or cake.

 Take time for tea

 There’s a reason afternoon tea is a tradition spanning centuries.
-Is there anything cosier than indulging in pillowy scones and freshly brewed tea on a crisp autumn afternoon?
-Head to the glamorous Art Deco interiors of the tea rooms at Everglades House & Gardens and treat yourself or the important women in your life to afternoon tea in the stylish surrounds of the 1930s house nestled in the upper Blue Mountains.
+Indulging in pillowy scones, homemade cake and freshly brewed tea is one the most delightful ways you can spend a crisp autumn afternoon.
+Head to the glamorous Art Deco interiors of the tea rooms at Everglades House & Gardens and treat yourself or the women in your life to afternoon tea in the stylish surrounds of the 1930s housenestled in the upper Blue Mountains.
 Further afield at Dundullimal Homestead, Devonshire tea is served at the Shed Café overlooking the tranquil countryside of Wiradjuri Country, Dubbo.

 Everglades House & Gardens tea rooms, open Thursday – Sunday 11am – 3pm (final seating at 2.30pm)